Home Assistant Integration

 The DeviceSDK Home Assistant integration exposes your devices as native Home Assistant entities.
 A GPIO input becomes a binary_sensor, an ADC reading becomes a sensor, a GPIO output becomes a switch, a WS2812 strip becomes a light.
 Home Assistant automations, dashboards, and voice assistants can then read and control them without any extra glue code.

-Under the hood the integration subscribes to a real-time watch WebSocket for each device and sends commands through the standard REST API.
-Idle devices cost nothing in the managed runtime — the subscription hibernates between hardware events.
+Under the hood the integration points at your self-hosted DeviceSDK server, subscribes to its real-time watch WebSocket for each device, and sends commands through the standard REST API.
+Both Home Assistant and DeviceSDK run on your own hardware, talking over your LAN.

 Installation

 The integration is distributed via HACS (Home Assistant Community Store).
 Open HACS in your Home Assistant instance, add the DeviceSDK custom repository, and install the integration.
-Then add it from Settings → Devices & Services → Add Integration and paste an API token.
+Then add it from Settings → Devices & Services → Add Integration and enter your DeviceSDK server URL (e.g. http://<server>:8080) plus an API token.

-Create an API token from the dashboard: Account → API Tokens → Create token.
-Tokens are shown exactly once — copy it immediately.
+Create an API token from the dashboard at http://<server>:8080: Account → API Tokens → Create token.
+Tokens are shown exactly once - copy it immediately.

 Declaring entities